Todd J. Lu

 Recent Publications

 Lu, Todd.
-2024.
-“Reassessing the Economy-Environment Tradeoff: Do Industry Sectors, Green Jobs Opportunities, and Regulatory Threats Affect Environmental Concerns?”
-Environmental Politics Online First. doi: 10.1080/09644016.2024.2384779.
-[Public File]
+2025.
+“Reassessing the Economy–Environment Tradeoff: Do Industry Sectors, Green Jobs Opportunities, and Regulatory Threats Affect Environmental Concerns?”
+Environmental Politics 34(3):507–31. doi: 10.1080/09644016.2024.2384779.
+[Public File] (Online First in 2024)

 Lu, Todd.
 2024.
 “When Black Movements Matter: Controlling Images and Black Lives Matter Protests in Media Attention to Police Killings.”
 Mobilization: An International Quarterly 29(1):19–40. doi: 10.17813/1086-671X-29-1-19.
 [Public File]